(This article was originally published on 12/19/2022 and updated on 1/18/2024)

 Be prepared to create more self-serve experiences

 More and more people prefer on-demand, self-service experiences.
+They expect companies to provide them with self-service solutions, including self service portals so they can resolve their problems on their own.
 They don’t want to hop on a call with a salesperson unless they’ve already established trust in you.
 Even if you’ve taken on the role of a trusted advisor, your buyers might still want to keep their calendars clear.

 All of this means that you’ve got to put more effort into creating resources, videos, email responses, etc that your buyers can consume on their own time.